Machaojoy/leetcode/README.md

 # leetcode
-Daily coding: some example for learning
+Daily coding: some examples for learning